 ProHealth’s Rich Carson calls it, “almost a miracle drug”.
 I call SAM-e the “triple threat”, for it threatens to vanquish depression, arthritis and liver dysfunction.
 SAM-e is a powerful, natural supplement that can be superior to antidepressants and as effective as NSAIDs for osteoarthritis, without the negative side effects.
 Learn how to use it and where to get it below.

-IN THIS post, Rich Carson and Karen Lee Richards team up to laud the multiple powers of the natural supplement, SAM-e.
-If you’d like to improve the health of your joints or liver, or could use a healthy mood enhancer, read Ms. Richards’ summary of the SAM-e research, and watch Rich Carson’s interview.
+In this post, Rich Carson and Karen Lee Richards team up to laud the multiple powers of the natural supplement, SAM-e (S-Adenosyl Methionine).
+This is a worthwhile read if you’d like to improve the health of your joints or liver, or could use a healthy mood enhancer.

 Rich Carson is my long-time friend, an expert on supplements and the founder of ProHealth, Inc. Karen Lee Richards is Lead Expert specializing in Fibromyalgia and ME/CFS, for HealthCentral’s ChronicPainConnection.

 You couldn’t find two better people to tell you about how SAM-e helps promote a natural improvement in the symptoms of osteoarthritis, depression and liver disease.

 I call SAM-e the triple threat supplement – relief from joint pain, blue moods and liver ills.
 I take 400 milligrams every morning.
 I’d like to summarize some of Karen Lee Richard’s research on SAM-e from her article, SAM-e: a Hard-Working Molecule that May Help Ease Pain & Brighten Mood.
 (Thanks to ProHealth for reprint permission.)

 Let’s start out by quoting Ms. Richard’s lead paragraph to set the stage: